andreypostal/cli/README.md

 No dependencies, simple and easy to understand.
 You can create simple CLI tools or complex one and things wont get messy!! 😄

-Probably I should have thought of a name for it.

 ## Installation